Three reasons smart couples get Relationship counseling, and why you should too.

 When we choose to spend time with someone and give them our full attention, it communicates that we value and care about them.

-For people where this is their attachment language, it will have an even more significant impact, so making time for them and giving them your uninterrupted attention is essential.
+It will have an even more significant impact on people where this is their love language, so making time for them and giving them your uninterrupted attention is essential.

 All-time is not equal, hence why I call it quality time.

-If you are constantly checking your phone, take calls or keep split your attention between your partner and the TV, then they have your time but not your focus.
+If you frequently check your phone, take calls, or keep splitting your attention between your partner and the TV, they have your time but not your focus.

 They need both for it to be quality time.

-It can be doing an activity together, or it can be turning off all distractions and sharing some secrets.
+It can be doing an activity together or turning off all distractions and sharing some secrets.

 It could be sharing vulnerabilities or anything that matters to you, or even just sitting and looking into each other’s eyes.

-We all like it when someone does something for us, but for people with this attachment language, it is even more critical.
+We all like it when someone does something for us, but it is even more critical for people with this love language.

 They feel loved and important and attach to you when they experience you do things for them.